DhanushNehru/Python-Scripts/Password Strength Checker/model/README.md

 - The model is trained on a labeled dataset of passwords classified by strength.

 ## Future improvements
-- In future engineering, columns about the amount of common used passwords (etc. 'password') or common used words should be added and be taken into consideration properly in model training.
+- In feature engineering, columns about the amount of common used passwords (etc. 'password') or common used words should be added and be taken into consideration properly in model training.